anonym00se/revolter-firefox/README.md

 The following websites currently do not work and probably never will:
  - Twitter

-Things you can try that may make more websites accessible are:
+Things you can try that may make websites accessible are:
  1. Turn on DNS over HTTPS (Settings > Network Settings).
- 2. Turn on Encrypted SNI.
-Go to about:config, search for "esni" and enable it.
+ 2. Turn on Encrypted SNI (Go to about:config, search for "network.security.esni.enabled" and change it to true).
  3. Install HTTPS Everywhere.
+ 4. Change your system DNS.
+You may need to use a DNS over HTTPS/TLS client.

 If a website is broken or blocked, please either submit an issue or fill out this Google Form: https://forms.gle/L6iSHYJN8d1WRZho6

 TODO:
- - Builds for Windows and Linux.
-These will happen when the browser is more stable.
+ - Android builds.
+These will likely not happen if the SSL library is linked to the NDK and not compiled.
+Needs further testing.
+ - macOS builds.
+These will happen as soon as I can get Mac cross-compilation working.
  - Integration with HTTPS Everywhere or a similar addon

 Coming Soon(TM):
- - Android builds.
-These may happen at some point.
- - MacOS Builds.
-These will probably happen at some point, once I get Mac cross compilation working.
+ - iOS builds.
+If these happen, it will likely be in the form of an IPA for jailbroken devices as I am not willing to pay Apple $1000 for a Mac and $100/year for a Dev Cert.

 Build Instructions:

 Linux:
  - cp mozconfig-linux mozconfig
  - Then follow the Firefox build instructions.
- - ./mach package generates a packaged file after build.
+ - ./mach package generates a tar.bz2 archive.

-For Windows:
+Windows:
  - Install Visual Studio 2017 and Rust v1.38.
+ - Copy mozconfig-win to mozconfig
  - Then follow the Firefox build instructions.
- - ./mach package generates a packaged file after build.
+ - ./mach package generates a zip file and exe installer.

-For Mac:
+Mac:
  - Mac builds are still being tested and may or may not work.

-For Android:
+Android:
  - Android builds are still being tested and may or may not work.

 ## License